Things to Do in Toronto This Winter

 When the weather gets chilly it’s time to fuel up and Toronto has some of the tastiest fuel going.
 The mac daddy of food events is Winterlicious (January 27 to February 10, 2017), the perfect opportunity to indulge in creative cuisine from around the world at great prix fixe value.
 Don’t forget to Instagram your favourite meals with #SeeTorontoNow!

 Running December 10, 2016 to March 31, 2017, the Winter Village at Evergreen Brick Works features a new Street Food Market where you can nosh your way through a collection of street-inspired eateries from across the Toronto area.
 The farmer’s market continues along with many other activities all in a peaceful valley setting in the heart of the city.

 Art Indoors and Out

-New in 2017 is an outdoor display on the waterfront: Ice Breakers.
+Toronto has two new spectacular outdoor displays in 2017!
+The Toronto Light Fest artfully illuminates the Distillery Historic District from January 27 to March 19, 2017 and features works by Canadian and International light artists.
+For a new waterfront display, check out Ice Breakers.
 After the popular and unexpected Winter Stations upped the art game in the Beaches in the east end of the city, the Winter Stations and the Waterfront BIA are expanding the program to the stretch of lakeside west of Yonge Street.
-Five dynamic and whimsical new works will be on display January and February 2017.
+Five dynamic and whimsical new works will be on display January 21 to February 26, 2017.

-Of course, indoor art is ever-present at major and niche galleries across the city like True Nordic at the Gardiner, Lost Bodies at the Textile Museum and Attica at the Ryerson Image Centre.
+Of course, indoor art is ever-present at major and niche galleries across the city like A Canadian Bestiary at the Gardiner, Lost Bodies at the Textile Museum and Attica at the Ryerson Image Centre.
 Find more art exhibitions.

 Take in a Tradeshow